 They let you share money and pay bills from one account, so they can be useful for couples or housemates who pay bills between them.

-Some banks only allow transactions if they are approved by everyone named on the account.
+Some banks only allow transactions if they are approved by every account holder.
 However, most allow anyone to make withdrawals, set up bill payments or make changes to the account.
 This means you should only share a joint account with someone you trust.

 Basic and prepaid bank accounts offer less features than other current accounts but could accept you even if you have bad credit.